secdev/scapy/doc/scapy/layers/automotive.rst

 CCP is derived from CAN.
 The CAN-header is part of a CCP frame.
 CCP has two types of message objects.
 One is called Command Receive Object (CRO), the other is called Data Transmission Object (DTO).
-Usually CROs are sent to an ECU, and DTOs are received from an ECU.
+Usually CROs are sent to an Ecu, and DTOs are received from an Ecu.
 The information, if one DTO answers a CRO is implemented through a counter field (ctr).
 If both objects have the same counter value, the payload of a DTO object can be interpreted from the command of the associated CRO object.